 - Medical Emergencies: If you are taking prescription medications, you should bring copies of your prescriptions with you.
 If you lose your medications, you will still need to see a doctor in France in order to obtain a legal prescription here in France (French pharmacies can’t honor foreign prescriptions) but having your original doctor’s prescription will be helpful.
 Pharmacies are found everywhere, and have green neon blinking crosses outside so you can easily identify them.
 If you need an off-hours/all night pharmacy, there are just a few: (1) 84 Champs Elysées, 8th, metro Franklin Roosevelt; (2) 6 Place de Clichy, 9th, metro Clichy; and (3) 6 Place Félix Eboué, 12th, metro Daumesnil.
 If you need a doctor, here’s the good news – there is a house-call service called SOS Médecins (call 01 47 07 77 77) where a doctor will come to your apartment or hotel room 24 hours a day.
 You will have to pay in cash (typically between 50-80 euros on average) but it’s worth it.
 When you call the service, you can ask for an English-speaking doctor if you speak no French.
 If you need a doctor but it’s not an emergency, go to a nearby pharmacy and ask the pharmacist for a recommendation to someone in the neighborhood.
 Many doctors, especially generalists, offer some hours “sans rendez-vous” (without appointment).

 - Try and blend in.
 Tourists often stand out for the way they dress and the way they conduct themselves in public.
 One way to avoid problems with pickpockets is to do your best to blend in with the locals.
 (1) How you dress: don’t wear fanny packs.
 Parisians normally don’t wear shorts, sweatpants or white sneakers/tennis shoes unless they are exercising or unless they’re at a beach resort.
 They tend to wear more neutral colors and a lot of black.
 (2) How you speak: the French, when in public, tend to speak rather quietly, being rather private people.
 While you will always find exceptions (even the French can be annoyingly clueless about talking loudly on cell phones in public, and teenagers are loud and boisterous no matter where they’re from), in general the loudest people tend to be tourists, especially those from the U.S., Italy and Russia.
 Lower the volume of your voice(s) so you don’t stand out.
 (3) How you act: don’t stand around in the middle of a crowd with an open map, looking lost; this makes you an instant target.
-Don’t call a waiter “garçon!” – just say “Monsieur!” or “Excusez-moi” to get the waiter’s attention in a restaurant.
+NEVER call a waiter “garçon!” (that only happens in tacky old movies) — just say “Monsieur!” or “Excusez-moi” to get the waiter’s attention in a restaurant.

 Getting Around Paris